ipitio/ocr-pdf/README.md

 It's still easy as 1, 2, 3!
 You'll find the OCR'd files in `pdf/done`.

-1. First (fork and) clone this repo
+1. Fork and clone this repo
 2. `cd` into it and put your files in `pdf/todo`
 3. Complete one of the following:

 ### Cloud: GitHub Actions Workflow

-If you made a fork and cloned it, Git is your best friend!
+Enable Actions and push your files:

 ```bash
 git add .